Hyperbach/ai-eye/README.md

 ```

 ## Builtin Functions Overview
-Built-in functions are normal Python functions that can be called with arguments in the standard way, i.e. function_name(argument1, argument2, ...).
-Unlike prompts, built-in functions do not use curly braces to denote arguments.
-Built-in functions can take any number of arguments, but they do not accept *args or **kwargs.
+Built-in functions in Python are like regular functions that can be invoked with arguments in the standard way, using the syntax function_name(argument1, argument2, ...).
+Unlike prompts, built-in functions don't use curly braces to denote arguments.
+They can accept any number of arguments, but they don't accept *args or **kwargs.

-Built-in functions should return a string.
-In order to use built-in function you should implement it `builtins.py` and then register in the Dashboard/builtins section.
-Only a user having an AIEYE_ADMIN role can register built-in functions.
+It's important to note that built-in functions are expected to return a string.
+To use a built-in function, you should first implement it in builtins.py, create and apply a migration, and then register it in the Dashboard's "built-ins" section.
+Only users with the AIEYE_ADMIN role have the ability to register built-in functions.
 An example:
 ```shell
 def foo(bar, fred):